Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 Cons:

-1. It\'s complex: you need some way to store and load the configurations
+1. It's complex: you need some way to store and load the configurations
-2. It\'s very slow.
+2. It's very slow.

-### What happens if the service can\'t be located?
+### What happens if the service can't be located?

 - Let the user handle it:

-If the locator can\'t find the service, return `NULL`:
+If the locator can't find the service, return `NULL`:

 1. It lets users determine how to handle failure.
 2. Users of the service must handle the failure.